Part II of our Travelog continues here, with more general pointers, and a list of restaurants and art spaces that we visited. (Part I is here).

 (Note that Ace, Krack and Mes56 are all pretty close to Bu Ageng, Mediterranea, Via Via and the powerhouses of Cemeti Arts House and Kedai Kebun, so it’s worth planning your day such that you see these places together- if not at once, then over a couple of days.
 We will be visiting Cemeti and Kedai Kebun on our next trip in August 2016, so no details are listed here for now.
 Suffice to say though, that these two appear in almost every Jogja art guide.
 Cemeti for one, pops up in a number of our art historical readings, being a pioneer and champion of contemporary Indonesian art practice, in the face of restrictions imposed by Suharto’s New Order government.
 Read more about Cemeti’s Mella Jaarsma here.)

 - Lir – This is a charming little house off the beaten track.
-It’s hard to find, but well worth the wrong turns and mild frustration.
+It’s hard to find but well worth the wrong turns and mild frustration.
 The space is small, but the art on show is well-curated and thought-provoking.
-Plus, the gallerists will show you around and happily chat to you about the works displayed.
-Address : Jalan Anggrek 1/33 Baciro, Yogyakarta
+Plus, the gallerists will show you around and happily chat with you about the works displayed.
+Address: Jalan Anggrek 1/33 Baciro, Yogyakarta

 Note: Langgeng is also pretty close to Ark Galerie (a few steps down the road at Jalan Suryodiningratan 36 A), which came highly recommended to us, but was unfortunately closed when we visited.
 In terms of publicly available information though, both Langgeng and Ark should be open on Sundays, which isn’t typically the case for the other galleries, so it’s worth bearing that in mind when planning your itinerary.